pnp/PnP-Tools/Solutions/SharePoint.Modernization/README.md

 The main purpose of this tool is to give you a set of reports that you can use to:

 - Assess which sites are ready for "groupify": this report will give you "groupify" warnings and blockers which you can use to scope the sites to "groupify" and plan the needed remediation work
+- Understand which lists are not showing up in modern, why that's the case and what you can do about them
 - Learn more about the site pages used in your tenant: knowing which pages you have and their characteristics (type, layout, web part data, usage) is important to prepare for modernizing (a subset of) these pages
 - Perform a deep analysis on your classic publishing portals: understanding your classic publishing portals will help you transform them to modern publishing portals